alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/ad.md

 ### Preprocessing and feature extraction

-The Anomaly Detection model that is used with the Code Samples andexpects audio data to be preprocessed in a specific way before performing an inference.
+The Anomaly Detection model that is used with the Code Samples and expects audio data to be preprocessed in a specific way before performing an inference.

 Therefore, this section provides an overview of the feature extraction process used.